 Manage Trusted Devices for Multifactor Authentication

 Multifactor Authentication is a security feature that can be enabled for protection against unauthorized access to your account.
-If you're using a personal computer that is only used by you, and you follow general security best practices (e.g., run anti-virus service, avoid clicking suspicious links, etc.), you can choose to "trust" your device, which skips the Multifactor Authentication prompt for 30 days.
+If you're using a personal device that is only used by you, and you follow general security best practices (e.g., run anti-virus service, avoid accessing suspicious links, etc.), you can choose to "trust" your device, which skips the Multifactor Authentication prompt for 30 days.
+You can also revoke trust for a device so you are prompted for Multifactor Authentication again.

-To skip Multifactor Authentication from a specific device for 30 days but still have it running on other devices, do the following:
+To skip Multifactor Authentication from a specific device for 30 days but still be prompted on other devices, do the following:

 - Click the Trust Devices tab.